mako10k/lazyscript/vscode-extension/lazyscript-vscode/README.md

 ```

 ## Settings
-- `lazyscript.lazyscriptPath` (default: `lazyscript`)
+- `lazyscript.lazyscriptPath` (default: `lsi`)
-- `lazyscript.formatterPath` (default: `lazyscript_format`)
+- `lazyscript.formatterPath` (default: `lsi-fmt`)
 - `lazyscript.diagnostics.debounceMs` (default: 300)

 ## How it works
-- Diagnostics: runs the configured `lazyscript` binary on a temp file snapshot of the document and parses messages like `file:line.col-...: syntax error ...` into diagnostics.
+- Diagnostics: runs the configured `lsi` binary on a temp file snapshot of the document and parses messages like `file:line.col-...: syntax error ...` into diagnostics.
-- Formatting: runs `lazyscript_format` on a temp file containing the document and replaces the content with its stdout.
+- Formatting: runs `lsi-fmt` on a temp file containing the document and replaces the content with its stdout.

 ## Notes
 - Ensure your `PATH` has the binaries or set absolute paths via settings.